thma/lambda-ski/part2.md

 type GlobalEnv = [(Combinator,CExpr)]

 -- | "link" a compiled expression into Haskell native functions.
---   application terms will be transformed into real (!) applications --   combinator symbols will be replaced by their actual function definition link :: GlobalEnv -> CExpr -> CExpr link globals (CApp fun arg) = link globals fun ! link globals arg
+--   application terms will be transformed into (!) applications --   combinator symbols will be replaced by their actual function definition link :: GlobalEnv -> CExpr -> CExpr link globals (CApp fun arg) = link globals fun ! link globals arg